ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### RGBColor

-- New plugin to validate hex formatted colors (e.g. #fff or #abcd) and normalize them to rgba (#ffffffff and #aabbccdd respectively).
+- New plugin to validate hex formatted colors (e.g. #fff or #abcd) and normalize them to rgba (4294967295 (= 0xffffffff) and 2864434397 (= 0xaabbccdd) respectively).
 It also has support for named colors according to the [extended color keywords](https://www.w3.org/TR/css-color-3/#svg-color) from CSS3.
   _(Philipp Gackstatter)_

 ## Libraries